git-disl/DLEdge/readme.md

 > Failed, trying again in 2 second(s)

 ## Supported Environment

-The dependencies of this project have been listed in `requirements.txt`.
+Apart from the installation of OpenVINO for NCS devices, the dependencies of this project have been listed in `requirements.txt`.
 The current version of this project is tested on the following environment:
 * Operating System: Ubuntu 18.04.3 LTS
 * Python Version: Python 3.6.8
 * Web Browser: Firefox

 ## Status
-We are continuing the development of this project.
+The object detection models in this repository are ten tiny YOLOv3 trained with the PASCAL VOC dataset having different input resolution.

 This project is developed based on two repositories:
 * PINTO0309/OpenVINO-YoloV3: https://github.com/PINTO0309/OpenVINO-YoloV3
 * opencv/open_model_zoo: https://github.com/opencv/open_model_zoo